 Rule of thumb

-You may think how would you decide whether you should prepare consolidated balance sheet or not?
+You may think, how would you decide whether you should prepare a consolidated balance sheet or not?
 Here’s the rule of thumb you should remember –

 Concept of “Minority Interest”